Love Quotes Page 1

 This is a really nice image of the simple beauty that the speaker loves.
 Why would you expect, or even want, your lover to float around like a goddess?
 What good does it do to compare someone to an imaginary perfect creature when the real living, breathing person is right there?
 Have you ever felt this way?
 Think about someone you love, whether a girlfriend or a boyfriend or a really good friend.
 Do you love her because she never makes mistakes, because her hair is perfect, because she's always clever?
 Or do you love him just as much (or even more?) for being goofy, or clumsy, or for looking less than perfect?

-…I think my love as rare As any she belied with false compare (line 13)
+As any she belied with false compare (line 13)

 Here's where the speaker finally just comes out and says it.
 Other poets might make up fancy comparisons for their lovers, pretending that they are as perfect as a goddess, as white as snow, etc. He refuses to do that; he simply loves this woman for what she is.